Valerioageno/tuono/README.md

 ```

 ## Contributing
-Any help or suggestion will be appreciated.
+Any help or suggestion will be appreciated and encouraged.

 ## License